decryptus/auton/README.md

       prog: curl
 ```

-You can also use keyword `workdir` to change the working directory:
+Use keyword `workdir` to change the working directory:
 ```yaml
 endpoints:
   curl: